 Southwest Roanoke County

-MODERATE / HARD TRAIL: Reaching 3,928 feet, Poor Mountain is the tallest mountain in the area.
+MODERATE / HARD TRAIL: Reaching 3,928 feet, Poor Mountain is one of the tallest mountains in the area.
 It also has multiple claims to fame.
 First, it’s most readily recognized for its antenna farm.
 Second, it’s a preserve of the world’s largest number of piratebush (Buckleya distichophylla), an endangered shrub.
 To see the piratebush, take the one-mile loop where the greatest concentration can be admired.
 From there, four miles of steep climbing await.
 Poor Mountain Trail Map >

 EASY TRAIL: Happy Hollow Gardens is a public park with five trails to choose from.
 For a rather easy excursion, choose the gentle White Pine Trail or the wheelchair accessible Azalea Trail.
 Happy Hollow Trail Map >